 Where would the world of art be without the wonderful drawings of Leonardo Da Vinci?
 The Mona Lisa tells us little of the brilliant mind which existed behind a fairly ordinary portrait?

-I spent many years teaching art to adults and children.
+I spent ativan no prescription many years teaching art to adults and children.
 There is very little difference when it comes to teaching art.

 On enrolment nights the conversation would often go something like this-:

 |Student||“I can’t even draw a straight line.”|

 |Student||“I can paint but I can’t draw.”|